howden/cham/docs/syntax.md

 The code blocks contain the grammar in Backus-Naur form.
 The surrounding text is simply provide further explaination and is not part of the language specification.

-A full (uncommented) version of the grammar is also available.
+A plain, undocumented version of the grammar can be found in the [syntax.ebnf](syntax.ebnf) file.

 #### Contents
 * [Basics](#basics)